|MP 7.03.04||Isolated Small Bowel Transplant|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 A small bowel transplant may be performed as an isolated procedure or in conjunction with other visceral organs, including the liver, duodenum, jejunum, ileum, pancreas, or colon.
-When the small bowel and liver are transplanted in conjunction with other gastrointestinal organs, the procedure is referred to as a multivisceral transplant.
-Small bowel/liver transplants and multivisceral transplants are considered in a separate policy (see Related Policy).
+Isolated small bowel transplant is commonly performed in patients with short bowel syndrome.
+Small bowel/liver transplants and multivisceral transplants are considered in a separate policy (see Related Policies section).

 A small bowel transplant is typically performed in patients with short bowel syndrome.
 This is a condition in which the absorbing surface of the small intestine is inadequate due to extensive disease or surgical removal of a large portion of small intestine.
 In adults, etiologies of short bowel syndrome include ischemia, trauma, volvulus, and tumors.
 In children, gastroschisis, volvulus, necrotizing enterocolitis, and congenital atresias are predominant causes.